 Recently, we re-examined the responses of Arabidopsis to low temperature (Dyson et al. , 2016).
-Using nontargeted metabolomics, we identified the diel accumulation of the organic acid fumaric acid (predominantly present in the anionic form, fumarate) as important in the response to cold.
-We showed that the accumulation of fumarate, which requires the presence of a cytosolic isoform of the enzyme fumarase (Pracharoenwattana et al. , 2010), is a specific response to temperature.
-Plants of a mutant lacking this enzyme, fum2, not only failed to accumulate fumarate over the photoperiod, they also accumulated higher concentrations of phosphorylated intermediates.
-Crucially, whilst wild-type Arabidopsis plants increase photosynthetic capacity in response to low temperature, fum2 plants do not.
+Using non-targeted metabolomics, we identified the diel accumulation of the organic acid fumaric acid (predominantly present in the anionic form, fumarate) as important in the response to cold.
+We showed that the accumulation of fumarate, which requires the presence of a cytosolic isoform of the enzyme fumarase, FUM2 (Pracharoenwattana et al. , 2010), is a specific response to temperature.
+Plants of two independent mutant lines lacking this enzyme not only failed to accumulate fumarate over the photoperiod, they also accumulated higher concentrations of phosphorylated intermediates.
+Crucially, whilst wild-type Col-0 Arabidopsis plants increase photosynthetic capacity in response to low temperature, fum2 mutant plants do not.
 This suggests that Pi deficiency alone is not sufficient to trigger photosynthetic acclimation.

 Here, we have used a combined metabolic and proteomic approach, together with physiological analyses to dissect the acclimation processes occurring in Arabidopsis in response to low temperature.
 We focus on dynamic acclimation responses to cold in leaves developed at higher temperature.
 Our results show that fumarate accumulation is important for a wide range of metabolic acclimation responses to cold.
-Based on metabolic modelling, constrained using experimental data, we propose that changes in the pathway of carbohydrate export from the chloroplast link to fumarate accumulation at low temperature and provide a mechanism for retrograde signalling from the chloroplast driving acclimation.
+Our beginning- and end-of-day measurements of carbon pools indicate that there is a shift from day- to night-time carbon consumption upon cold acclimation.
+Furthermore, based on results from metabolic modelling constrained using experimental data, we propose that changes in the pathway of carbohydrate export from the chloroplast link to fumarate accumulation at low temperature and provide a mechanism controlling photosynthetic acclimation to cold.